-The flavor-enhancing market has witnessed substantial developments facilitating market responses during the past few years which has aided in accommodating a diverse rage consumer demand.
+The flavor enhancer market has witnessed substantial developments facilitating market responses during the past few years, which has aided in accommodating a diverse rage consumer demand.

 September 2018 – Geographic Expansion

-Colorado-based MycoTechnology which is known for its ClearTaste, a natural certified organic product which not only blocks bitterness but also enhances flavor has been reportedly approved for the EU market.
+Colorado-based MycoTechnology, which is known for its clean taste, is a natural, certified organic product that not only blocks bitterness but also enhances flavor and has been reportedly approved for the EU market.

 August 2019 – Product Launch